 Collaboration + Partnering Opportunities

 Over the years Studio Home has worked with brands such as Fuji Film NZ, Dulux NZ, Etsy AU, Jetstar, Jucy, Seagate, The Arts Foundation, Triumph and Disaster, Farmers, Glassons, Ezibuy and Chaos and Harmony to name a few.
 On top of this, in 2015 I launched my own collaboration project named TEAM.WORK, which has seen the production of joint products with Trestle Union, Mushama and Me, Radical Yes!, ALAS and New Lands.

 I am always keen to discuss new ideas, writing opportunities, joint ventures and partnerships so please don’t hesitate to contact me here.

 Behind the Keyboard

-I’m Julia Atkinson – I live in Christchurch, New Zealand with my boyfriend T in an old blue villa with great bones.
+I’m Julia Atkinson – I live in Christchurch, New Zealand with my fiance; T in an old blue villa with great bones.
 The brilliant work done by the owners before us means we are plodding through the fun bit of repainting, decorating and making changes when we can afford it, to make the place our own.
 What’s more, the beautifully set up vegie and garden beds guilt tripped me into making use of them and I find myself in the midst of a full blown (VERY unexpected!) gardening obsession!